 Certified Humane The Certified Humane Raised & Handled Label is a consumer certification and labeling program.When you see the Certified Humane Raised & Handled label it means that an egg, dairy, meat or poultry product has been produced with the welfare of the farm animal in mind.
 Food products that carry the label are certified to have come from facilities that meet precise, objective standards for farm animal treatment.

 American Humane Certified

-American Humane created the American Humane Certified program (formerly known as the Free Farmed program), through which producers may obtain certification that their farm animals are raised humanely in cage-free environments.
-As an example, our humane standards require that all American Humane Certified eggs be produced by chickens in a cage-free setting; all eggs identified as American Humane Certified are produced in that manner.
+American Humane created the American Humane Certified program (formerly known as the Free Farmed program), through which producers may obtain certification that their farm animals that are raised humanely in cage-free environments.
+As an example, the humane standards require that all American Humane Certified eggs be produced by chickens in a cage-free setting.

 Animal Welfare Approved